 The capital receipts programme is scheduled for a 5 year period meaning that some sites and premises will be dealt with in future financial years.
-This can mean that some properties may be vacant for a long period of time.
-In this case, consideration should be given to a number of important issues.
-Firstly, there is a need for an assessment of which vacant properties are most vulnerable to vandalism and damage, and potential erosion of the capital value.
+When properties may be vacant for a long period of time, consideration will be given to a number of important issues.
+Firstly, an assessment of which vacant properties are most vulnerable to vandalism and damage, and potential erosion of the capital value.
 This will enable the formulation of a priority action list in the disposal programme.
 Clearly, vacant buildings would be at the top of the list in such circumstances.

-Secondly, having identified land or property that is likely to be unsold for a lengthy period of time, temporary treatment of those properties should be pursued in order to positively promote that perception of the City and its surrounds.
+Secondly, having identified land or property that is likely to be unsold for a lengthy period of time, temporary treatment of those properties should be pursued in order to positively promote positive perception of the City and its surrounds.
 This may involve such action as making sites and premises secure in the interest of public health and safety, and generally keeping property in a neat and tidy condition.
-Where long term disuse of land in particular is envisaged, action should involve the exploration of funding sources to create temporary landscaping schemes.
+Where long term disuse of land in particular is envisaged, Page 35 action should involve the exploration of funding sources to create temporary landscaping schemes.